Skip to main content

 Most shops are up and running within an hour.
 The essentials (business details, location, products, delivery) take about 30 minutes.
 The rest — team, hardware, integrations — can be done over the next few days as you settle in.

-No. Once you’ve added your business details, location, and at least one product, you can start creating orders straight away.
+No. Once you’ve added your business details and a location, you can start creating orders straight away.
 Everything else can be configured later.

 Digital Florists sets up sensible defaults for you: tax rates, payment methods (Cash, Card, Bank Transfer, etc.), delivery slots (Standard, Morning, Afternoon), occasions (Birthday, Wedding, Sympathy, etc.), and order sources (Walk In, Phone, Email, Website).
 You can customise any of these in Settings.